metakgp/chillzone/first-year-parse/README.md

 3. Run `python extract.py`

-To be added manually : All Tutorial and Mechanics for even sections
+To be added manually : All Tutorial and Mechanics for even sections(if needed)

+Note : `first-year-data.csv` is to extract meta-data for all courses and the new timetable genrated in `first-year.csv`